daredloco/live-controls/README.md

 - SupportTickets with Title, Body, Priority and Status
 - Configuration for "moderator" groups
 - SupportTickets contain SupportMessages
+- Moderators can change status of tickets
+- Users can reopen tickets (sending messages will be disabled when ticket is closed)

 ### Todo
-- Let moderators change the status of the tickets
-- If a ticket is closed, disable the function to send SupportMessages
-- Let users and moderators reopen a support ticket
+- Set configuration if users can reopen ticket